Julio Rodriguez, Jarred Kelenic are 1-2 on Baseball America’s Top 10 Mariners prospects list

 Catcher Cal Raleigh (No. 8) and right-handed pitcher Juan Then (No. 9) made their first appearances in the Top 10.
 Raleigh ranked as high as No. 11 in the organization’s Top 30.
 The Mariners put Then on the 40-man roster this offseason to protect him from the Rule 5 draft.

-Baseball America will also release a Top 100 prospects in all of baseball in which Rodriguez and Kelenic are expected to remain in the Top 10 after being No. 6 and No. 9, respectively.
-The magazine will also release its organizational rankings.
+Baseball America also will release a Top 100 prospects in all of baseball in which Rodriguez and Kelenic are expected to remain in the Top 10 after being No. 6 and No. 9, respectively.
+The magazine also will release its organizational rankings.
 Seattle was ranked No. 3 in the midseason organizational rankings.

 Baseball America Top 10 Mariner prospects